MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 $Result = Invoke-RestMethod -Uri $Uri -Method Post -Form $Form
 ```

-Some APIs require `multipart/form-data` submissions to upload files and mixed content.
-This example
-demonstrates updating a user profile.
-The profile form requires these fields: `firstName`,
+The profile form requires these fields: `firstName`, `lastName`, `email`, `avatar`, `birthday`, and
-`lastName`, `email`, `avatar`, `birthday`, and `hobbies`.
-The API is expecting an image for the user
+`hobbies`.
+The API is expecting an image for the user profile pic to be supplied in the `avatar`
-profile pic to be supplied in the `avatar` field.
-The API also accepts multiple `hobbies` entries to
-be submitted in the same form.
+field.
+The API also accepts multiple `hobbies` entries to be submitted in the same form.

 When creating the `$Form` HashTable, the key names are used as form field names.
 By default, the
 values of the HashTable are converted to strings.
 If a **System.IO.FileInfo** value is present, the